-Skin care tips for your little bundle of joy “Squishy!
+Skincare tips for your little bundle of joy “Squishy!
 Squishy!”, “Awwww!” and “So Cute!” are expressions of joy while touching a baby’s skin.
 Smooth, soft and a nice scent is what we feel.
-But do we realise that it could get dry, flaky and sensitive at times?
+But do we realize that it could get dry, flaky and sensitive at times?
 Baby can have some funky discolourations on the skin especially during the newborn period.

 1. Never get too crazy with bathing

 Two or three times of baby bath in a week is plenty.
 Cleaning the diaper area every day is a must, but frequent bathing will dry the baby’s skin and remove the necessary oils and other substances that protect against infections.
-Every day bathing can be avoided.
+Avoid everyday bathing.